PierreDurrr/profilarr-trash-guides/README.md

 - Regex Patterns
 - Custom Formats
 - Quality Profiles
+- Media Management

 The goal of this repository is to generate a Profilarr database based on TRaSH-Guides configuration without any changes.
 If you want anything custom you can commit it yourself within the Profilarr UI.

-The repo will be automatically kept in sync with the TRaSH-Guides repository with a potential for updates on a daily basis.
+The repo will be automatically kept in sync with the TRaSH-Guides repository.
+A Github Action will run every day pulling the latest version of TRaSH-Guides and running the scripts committing and pushing any changes.

 ## Scripts